freenas/freenas-docs/userguide/system.rst

 :numref:`Figure %s <system_dataset_fig>`,
 is used to select the pool which contains the persistent system dataset.
 The system dataset stores debugging core files and Samba4 metadata such as the user or group cache and share level permissions.
-If the %brand% system is configured to be a Domain Controller, all of the domain controller state is stored there as well, including domain controller users and groups.

 .. note:: When the system dataset is moved, a new dataset is created and set active.
 The old dataset is intentionally not deleted by